garygriswold/Bible.js/README.md

 Repository Structure
 --------------------

+Docs - This directory contains critical how-to instructions.

 Library - This is the common javascript library.
 Many projects contain a shell script that copies all of the files that they need from this Library.

 Publisher - This project prepares copies of the Bible for publication.
 It takes as input a USX package from the Digital Bible Library and produces a SQLite database of the content, concordance, and table of contents in the form needed by the App.

 BibleAppNW - This is a Node/WebKit App, which will run as a local (not browser) application on desktop computers.
 This is where the original development is being done, because of the ease of development in this environment.

-BibleAppCLI - This is a mobile Cordova version of the App.
+YourBible - This is a mobile Cordova version of the App.
 This version of the App runs on mobile devices.
-It currently runs well on Android, but awkwardly on iOS.
+It currently runs well on Android and iOS.

 QAApp - This is a web App that is used by instructors to answer questions of students.
 It is written in a single-page architecture so that it could be rewritten as a mobile App.